Please note: a valid prescription is required for all prescription medication.

 Strengths and Forms

-This product is supplied in multi-dose glass vials for subcutaneous use.
-Availability may vary by pharmacy inventory and jurisdiction.
+This product is supplied as a multi-dose vial for subcutaneous injection.
+A common presentation is an insulin glulisine 100 units/mL vial in a 10 mL container.
+Availability may vary by pharmacy and prescription.

 Missed Dose and Timing